 I am an introvert.
 One of many introverts that struggle to fit into an extroverted society.

-In fact, I am so introverted at times that I am surprised I love travelling so much because there are days that I celebrate simply because I don’t have to leave the house.
+In fact, I am so introverted at times that I am surprised I love travelling so much because there are days that I celebrate because I don’t have to leave the house.

 And just so you know being an introvert doesn’t mean you are quiet.
 It is a common misconception that isn’t true.
 I just wanted to get that out there for all the people that are rolling around laughing at the thought of me being quiet.
-The term “talk with a mouth full of marbles underwater” has been bandied around in our household a lot!
+The term “talk with a mouth full of marbles underwater” has been bandied about in our household a lot!
 But as an introvert, I struggle with small talk.
-But when I am with someone I am comfortable with, and a good conversation ensues then… Well, you get the picture.
+But when I am with someone, I am comfortable with, and a good conversation ensues then… Well, you get the picture.

 I have been reading a fantastic book – Quiet: The Power of Introverts in a World that Can’t Stop Talking.

 I am learning a lot, and I find this book fascinating, maybe you will too.

 So as an introvert who loves travelling, staying in crowded places is not my thing.
 Neither is finding the best bars (although I do love a good wine or two) but finding great food whether it be a street vendor, a cosy café or a fine dining restaurant is of vital importance.